dart-archive/www.dartlang.org/src/site/tools/download/index.markdown

 </div>

-## TODO
+{% comment %}
+TODO:

-Make choosing a download trigger an analytics event.
+* Make choosing a download trigger an analytics event.
-Change styling to be closer to platform buttons when you choose a download (bold, larger font, maybe green like Mac OS X).
+* Change styling to be closer to platform buttons when you choose a download (bold, larger font, maybe green like Mac OS X).
+{% endcomment %}